 Gerrymandering, in which lawmakers carve states up into oddly shaped electoral districts that favor one political party over another, has ignited debates and been the subject of lawsuits in a number of states, including Wisconsin.
 UWM experts who can help explain gerrymandering, why it’s controversial and court decisions, including the U.S. Supreme Court ruling that said partisan gerrymandering claims were beyond the reach of federal courts.

-Sara Benesh, associate professor of political science
+Sara Benesh, associate professor and chair of political science

-Kathleen Dolan, distinguished professor and chair of the political science department
+Kathleen Dolan, distinguished professor of political science

 Dolan’s research interests include women in politics, electoral and legislative politics and political participation.
 She can provide perspective into the political implications behind gerrymandering rulings at the U.S. Supreme Court as well as lower federal courts.